-When you close the door, the weatherstripping will be compressed, creating a watertight, sound-tight, and airtight seal.
+The weatherstripping will be compressed when you close the door, creating a watertight, sound-tight, and airtight seal.

 This is eco-friendly noise-proofing glue meant to go on cement board, medium-density fiberboard, plywood, drywall, or orient strand board.
-After buying the glue, apply at least half an inch of it on the affected areas.
+After buying the glue, apply it to the affected areas at least half an inch.

-Blankets are incredibly useful when you have a soundproofing emergency.
-When you identify the area where the sound is coming from, muffle it with blankets.
+Blankets are beneficial when you have a soundproofing emergency.
+When you identify where the sound is coming from, muffle it with blankets.